Trump lawyers fight to block subpoena seeking his testimony

-NEW YORK (AP) — A judge is hearing arguments Thursday in former President Donald Trump's fight to avoid being questioned under oath in a New York investigation into his business practices.
+NEW YORK (AP) — A judge said he plans to make a decision Thursday afternoon in former President Donald Trump’s fight to avoid being questioned under oath in a New York investigation into his business practices.

 New York Attorney General Letitia James is seeking to enforce subpoenas her office issued in December to Trump and his two eldest children, Ivanka and Donald Trump Jr.